AryanJNayak/encryptor-decryptor/README.md

 2️⃣ Enter the directory path & choose an action
 ```
-Enter the directory path: test
+Enter the directory path: ,/test
 Enter the action (ENCRYPT/DECRYPT): ENCRYPT
 ```
 **This will encrypt all files in the directory recursively! 🔄**